Tithes vs. Taxes

 Leviticus 27:

-30. And all the tithe of the land, whether of the seed of the land, or of the fruit of the tree, is the Lord's: it is holy unto the Lord.
+30 " 'Any tithe of the land, from the grain of the land or from the fruit of the trees, belongs to the LORD; it is holy to the LORD.

-32. And concerning the tithe of the herd, or of the flock, even of whatsoever passeth under the rod, the tenth shall be holy unto the Lord.
+32 All the tithe of herd or flock, everything which passes under the rod, the tenth one will be holy to the LORD.

 Numbers 18:

-31. And ye shall eat it in every place, ye and your households: for it is your reward for your service in the tabernacle of the congregation.
+31 And you may eat it in any place, you and your household, because it is your wages for your service in the tent of meeting.

 To many a modern mind, a “tax” on farmers only seems unfair.
 Today, we who live in developed nations multiply our labor with a tremendous amount of capital.
 In ancient times, capital was a much smaller factor in the economy; the primary multiplier of labor was land.
 The Old Testament Law recognized this fact several ways, including tithing requirement on farm products.
 Theologically, the tithe to the Levites was a proxy for a tithe directly to the Creator of the land.